concordion/concordion-api-documentation-extension/README.md

 ## HOWTO

-To enable extensions, set systemProperty
-    `-Dconcordion.extensions=name.neuhalfen.concordion.extension.executablespec.ExecutableSpecExtension` or use
-    the annotation
+To enable extensions use the annotation `@Extensions(ExecutableSpecExtension.class)`.
-    `@Extensions(ExecutableSpecExtension.class)`.

 ### Maven
 ```xml